-We gratefully acknowledge the financial support of the Ministries of Economic Affairs, Agriculture, and Infrastructure and the Environment of the Netherlands that has made the research for this publication possible.
+We gratefully acknowledge the financial support of the Ministry of Agriculture, Nature and Food Quality, as well as the Ministry of Infrastructure and Water Management and the Ministry of Economic Affairs and Climate of the Netherlands that have made the research for this publication possible.
 In particular, we would like to thank Joop van Bodegraven for coordinating this effort on behalf of the ministries.
 We would also like to thank Piet Verbiest, Mark de Haan, Maarten van Rossum, and Dirk van den Bergen for their valuable comments and suggestions on the methods and results presented in this report.
 We are particularly grateful to Patrick Bogaart and Jan de Haan for their support in estimating the value of the amenity services of ecosystems.
 Patrick Bogaart did considerable thinking on the amenity service model and contributed with his expertise on the R-language.
 Jan de Haan has helped to improve the hedonic pricing model by using his econometrical expertise and knowledge on statistical methods for real estate modelling.